Take Your Utah Concealed Carry Course at Adiga Armory!

 - Subject to a criminal background check by the BCI and the FBI

-- For more information on denials, suspensions and time-frames associated with criminal convictions, see the Utah CFP Denial and Suspension Criteria document.
+- For more information on denials, suspensions and time-frames associated with criminal convictions, contact the Utah BCI at BCI.UTAH.GOV

 THE UTAH PERMIT IS VALID IN MANY STATES: